 Plates and bowls of uneaten food can prove irresistible to pets.
-To keep table-surfing dogs and cats from eating leftovers, the foil or plastic used to wrap meat, or shish kabob skewers, clean up quickly.
+To keep table-surfing dogs and cats from eating leftovers, shish kabob skewers, or the foil or plastic used to wrap meat, clean up quickly.
 All trash should go into a covered garbage can to reduce pet scavenging.
 Should your pet access the garbage, they may develop vomiting, diarrhea, pancreatitis or an intestinal blockage.

 As with any outdoor summer activity, you’ll want to provide a shady place and plenty of fresh, cool water for your pet.
 Be on the lookout for signs of heat stress such as restlessness, excessive panting, drooling, sweaty paws and excessive grooming (cats).
 As a pet’s body temperature rises, signs of heatstroke may be seen, including:

 Heat stress and heatstroke are medical emergencies, so if you see any of these signs, contact your veterinarian or emergency veterinary clinic immediately.